yogabook / pathologie / Golfer’s elbow

 Contents

-Three types of golfer’s elbow can therefore be defined depending on the affected movement and therefore the affected muscles:
+Three types of golfer’s elbow can therefore be defined depending on the movement affected and therefore the muscles involved:

-- Forearm pronation golfer’s elbow: the pronator teres muscle is affected
+- forearm pronationgolfer’s elbow: the pronator teres is affected

-- Wrist palmarflexiongolfer’s elbow: flexor carpi ulnaris, flexor carpi radialis or palmaris longus muscles are affected
+- Wrist joint-palmar flexion-golfer’s elbow: M. flexor carpi ulnaris, M. flexor carpi radialis or M. palmaris longus are affected

-- Finger flexor golfer’s elbow: the flexor digitorum superficialis muscle is affected
+- Finger flexorgolfer’s elbow: the M. flexor digitorum superficialis is affected

 Of course, mixed types can also be present.

 In people whose elbow joint can crack, in the sense that a small movement triggers a clearly audible crack, but the next identical movements for a longer period of time do not, there is probably a small subluxation in the elbow joint.
-The cracking is then the sound sensation triggered by the reduction.
-The non-reduced condition may show increased pain (tense pain at rest andpain on movement or exertion) in the muscle origin affected by the golfer’s elbow.
+The cracking is then the sound sensation triggered by the reposition.
+In this case, the non-repaired condition may show increased pain (tense rest pain and pain on movement or pain on exertion) of the muscle origin affected by the golfer’s elbow.

 ICD M77.1